BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 This approach is one of the mostly discussed topics in the last decade.
 Studies and applications are quite alot related to the wait-free queues, stacks and even vectors (e.g. by Stroustrup et al.).

-I mastered in the following fundamental strategies for the concurrency:
+I mastered in the following fundamental strategies of multithreading:
 - Master/worker
 - Producer/consumer
 - Divide and conquer